Help Article

 | Comparison and tradeoffs | Pins, compare, or profile review | Keep only the schools that still make sense after closer review |

-| Next-step clarity | Intelligent Advisor or a saved shortlist | Ask one sharper question and take one visible action |
+| Next-step clarity | A saved shortlist or a compare view | Pick one finalist set and take one visible action |

 Use this quick table to move from reading into a narrower, more defensible CampusPin workflow.